2026 SOCIAL HOUSING CONFERENCE | PARSONS X UHAB

 + Sumathy Kumar, Executive Director, Housing Justice 4 All.

 6:00 PM – 8:00 PM.
-PRIVATE VIP COCKTAIL RECEPTION.
+PRIVATE COCKTAIL RECEPTION.
 Starr Foundation Hall, New School University Center, 63 Fifth Avenue.

 This conference has been organized by the Urban Homesteading Assistance Board in partnership with Parsons School of Design and Parsons Housing Justice Lab.